-I have reviewed articles for the journals Journalism Studies, Mobile Media& Communication journal, Digital Journalism, and Commons; as well as conferences such as ICA, ECREA, and AoIR.
+I have reviewed articles for the journals Journalism Studies, Mobile Media& Communication journal, Digital Journalism, International Journal of Advertising, and Commons; as well as conferences such as ICA, ECREA, and AoIR.

 Originally from Barcelona, Raul Ferrer has long stopped referring to himself in third person.

 My academic background is within economics and business studies: bachelors degree in Business Science, advanced bachelors degree in Business Administration, and an advanced bachelors degree in Research and Marketing Techniques.